hacksu/Chrome-Extensions-Lesson/readme.md

 [<img src="popup1.png" width="500"/>](popup1.png)

-Yay!
 It may seem like you can just use normal HTML.
-However, certain behaviors, such as inserting a hyperlink is more complicated, and which will tie us into into Chrome extension APIs.
+However, certain behaviors, such as inserting a link is more complicated, and which will tie us into into Chrome extension APIs.

 3. Let's try adding the following link (it will not work just yet)